Aufasder/serial_maps/README.md

 # serial_maps
-Command handler for serail comunication with maps
+Command handler for serial comunication with maps